100 Years of Anzac Spirit Continues in 2017

 By allowing Australians share pride in the Anzac spirit, the current centenary commemorations are helping people see that all who serve carry forward the traditions and values we remember in the Great War.

-Image: Midnight's Last Charge by Ron Marshall features in AGW Beersheba collectables
+Image: Midnight's Last Charge by Jennifer Marshall features in AGW Beersheba collectables

 The current Anzac Centenary is helping more Australians appreciate service, whether it is on the battlefields of the Western Front, in the jungles of New Guinea or Vietnam, or across the deserts of Afghanistan.

 The team at Australia in the Great War says that by helping Australians share pride in the Anzac spirit the centenary is letting people see that servicemen and women, regardless of when they served, each carry forward the traditions and values first identified at places like Gallipoli and Pozieres.

 In 2017 the Centenary Australia will trace the Australian Imperial Force across the Western Front and in the Saini desert.

 On the Western Front in 1917 Australia’s forces experienced victories at places like Menin Road, Broodseinde, Messines and Polygon Wood, but also faced defeat and heavy losses at places such as Bullecourt where, in the first battle on 11 April, poor planning, preparations and support resulted in the loss of some 3,000 diggers.